Reading

 When hearing readers, we ensure the atmosphere is purposeful and that the child feels comfortable.

-All children will be heard read at least once every two weeks in Key Stage Two, with targeted readers identified and heard read more frequently.
+All children will be heard read at least once a week in Key Stage One and once every two weeks in Key Stage Two, with targeted readers identified and heard read more frequently.

 Reading at home